top of page

 Vision

 The affordable housing is organized in a meandering field that allows tidal flows and buffers storm surges.
 Root-like piers brace against winds & currents.
 31 floating multifamily houses of 5 types create individuation.
 88 one-bedroom, 66 two-bedroom and 55 three-bedroom apartments, each with multiple exposures, offer diversity.
-All houses have boat docks, common laundry, roof gardens and grey water recycling.
+All houses have boat docks, roof gardens and grey water recycling.

 bottom of page